mezorian/DepTest_ModulB/README.md

 ## Requirements

- 1. Installation of google repo tool
+ 1. Installation of qt
- 2. Installation of qt
+ 2. Installation of python3-pip and gitpython

 ## Setup / Clone & Compile